Woman throws puppy at Oklahoma police - NewsBreak

 TULSA, Okla. ( KFOR ) — A puppy is recovering after it was dragged and kicked by an Oklahoma woman, police said.

-Around 4:50 p.m. on New Year’s Eve, officers with the Tulsa Police Department were called about a dog being abused.OHP investigating deadly wreck along I-35
+Around 4:50 p.m. on New Year’s Eve, officers with the Tulsa Police Department were called about a dog being abused.‘Starving, freezing’: Hundreds of drivers stranded for hours in cars on I-95

 Witnesses reported seeing a woman kicking and dragging a small puppy, and when they tried to stop the abuse, the witnesses said, the woman threatened them.